haberdashPI/empriser/plans.md

 In this stage I make it possible to zoom in to a particular city or dungeons and generate details of that location.

-This is essentially an new application within the world generation, and will likely involve a separate plan document.
+This is essentially a new application within the world generation, and will likely involve a separate plan document.
+I could link to this app, which could take some inputs from the world map.

-# Stage 7: improved graphics

-In this final stage I improve the graphics for location and dungeon generation.